-In 2020, 6 in 10 women aged 50-69 years and 5 in 10 aged 70-74 years had access to a free-of-charge mammography screening within one of the 11 organized programmes in Switzerland.
+In 2020, 6 in 10 women aged 50-69 years and 4 in 10 aged 70-74 years had access to a free-of-charge mammography screening within one of the 11 organized programmes in Switzerland.

-The outcomes of 10 programmes monitored over the years 2010-2018 showed a slight improvement in quality of mammography performance over time.
-Performance indicators were largely in line with values recommended by the European Guidelines.
-However, a substantial heterogeneity of quality performance subsists across programmes, in particular in the first screening round.
+The outcomes of 10 programmes monitored over the years 2010-2018 show a slight improvement in quality of mammography performance over time, which is largely in line with the indicator values recommended by the European Guidelines.
+However, a substantial heterogeneity of performance subsists across programmes, in particular in the first screening round.

-The participation rate in organised screening reached 46% in 2016-2018, showing a remarkable increase after a decrease to 42% between 2013 and 2015, due to the start of a large programme with a relatively low participation.
-The participation in longer running programmes was rather stable, whereas the participation in most German-speaking cantons has increased.
-The participation of 70-74 years old women strongly increased from 33% in 2016 to 44% in 2018.
-Screening outcomes in this age group were comparable to those in women aged 50-69.
+The participation rate in organised screening reaches 46% in 2016-2018, showing a remarkable increase after having decreased to 42% between 2013 and 2015, due to the start of a large programme with a relatively low participation.
+The participation in longer running programmes is rather stable, whereas the participation in most German-speaking cantons has increased.
+The participation of 70-74 years old women strongly increased from 32% in 2016 to 46% in 2018.
+Screening outcomes in this age group were similar to those in women aged 50-69.